-The Southern California Consortium for Technology and Innovation in Pediatrics (CTIP), based at Children's Hospital Los Angeles, has awarded $165,000 in seed grants to accelerate projects specifically designed to improve the safety and delivery of care to infants and children.
+LOS ANGELES, CALIFORNIA - SEPTEMBER 1, 2019 - The West Coast Consortium for Technology & Innovation in Pediatrics (CTIP), centered at Children's Hospital Los Angeles, has awarded $165,000 in seed grants to accelerate projects specifically designed to improve the safety and delivery of care to infants and children.

 The four projects that earned CTIP's 2017 Catalyzing Pediatric Innovation Grants (each awarded at $30,000-$50,000) will help develop devices for early detection of a life-threatening gastrointestinal disease, neurological monitoring in toddlers, less invasive pediatric mechanical ventilation and optimum delivery of nutrients to young patients.

 Pediatric patients have long been an underserved population in the technology space with many having to deal with ill-fitted medical devices and a lack of access to effective diagnostic or therapeutic devices.
 CTIP aims to address these unmet needs.

 This year's grant winners, announced August 1, are as follows:

 Novel triggering method for pediatric mechanical ventilation: RESPivice — A device to allow more accurate alignment of a ventilator with a patient's own breathing.
 Young children do not benefit from many advances in non-invasive ventilation because they cannot synchronize their breath effectively with the ventilator.
 Asynchronous ventilator-timed breaths can be ineffective and even dangerous.
 The novel system includes external belts to measure movement of the abdomen and chest wall, along with sophisticated algorithms that will enable real-time filtering of signals for accurate breath triggering — bringing child and machine in closer harmony.